codefellows/setup-guide/facilitator/quick-setup.md

 # Testing & Quick Setup for Mac Users

-This guide will provide a starting point to help and/or debug
+This guide will provide a starting point to help

 **Run** this command in student's terminal: